 Hard cheeses can be frozen and used for months.
 It can last longer especially when the temperature is consistent.
 Semi-hard cheeses can be stored for weeks whereas fresh cream cheese has to be consumed within 10 days from the day of opening.

 Another tip for the storage of cheese is that you can grate and freeze your hard cheeses.
 This way it will make your job easier while thawing.

 Make sure to immediately shift your dairy products after purchase into a cold chain.
 Do not leave it for longer in your car.
-This can lead to contamination and loss of flavors.
+This can lead to contamination and loss of flavours.

-Since butter is very good at picking up foreign flavors, it should be kept away from highly aromatic food products.
+Since butter is very good at picking up foreign flavours, it should be kept away from highly aromatic food products.